Deep Album Cuts Vol. 372: Marianne Faithfull

 g) Nightbitch

-I wanted to love this just on the strength of the title, and Marielle's other movies were very good, but I don't know, this fell very flat.
+I wanted to love this just on the strength of the title, and Marielle Heller's last couple movies were very good, but I don't know, this fell very flat.
 I hate when movies feel too obviously adapted from a novel and there's a bunch of interior monologue voiceover and daydream/fantasy sequence stuff that's much easier to make compelling on paper than on film.

 h) Speak No Evil